Guide to Staying Safe from Phishing

 The techniques that hackers use to carry out a phishing attack also vary widely.
 Some phishing attacks rely on malicious links within messages.
 If users are successfully tricked into clicking the links, they will direct the user to a website that attempts to collect sensitive information.
 Phishers might also forge fake websites with URLs similar to legitimate ones that users trust, then use the forged sites to collect data.

 Social engineering, by which hackers try to gain users’ trust through personal interaction or psychological manipulation, is another common phishing technique.
 Voice phishing, which involves leaving voice messages that claim to be from a person or institution that a user trusts (such as a bank) is another common, and relatively recent, type of phishing strategy.

 Like phishing attacks, strategies for preventing phishing vary widely.
 There is no single best practice to follow that will guarantee protection from phishing attacks.
-However, there are several strategies that MSPs can employ to minimize the risk of phishing attacks reaching their end-users:
+However, there are several anti-phishing strategies that MSPs can employ to minimize the risk of phishing attacks reaching their end-users:

 - Know how to identify a phishing message.
 Knowing what to look for in order to identify phishing is a basic first step in combating phishing.
 Misspelled words and bad grammar are on a tip-off.
 A threatening tone, or an email asking for unusual personal information, are others.

 - Deploy anti-phishing software.
 There are a variety of software tools that can help protect your networks against phishing attacks by detecting and stopping phishing messages.
 Spam filters for email servers are one basic tool you should have in place.
 Antivirus, which will help prevent malware that originates within phishing messages from installing itself, is another.
 Web filters that block users from visiting sites known to be malicious are also helpful since they will stop fraudulent pages from opening in the event that users click links to them from within phishing messages.